Mishakaveli1994/ResonanzWebApp/README.md

-# ResonanzWebApp
+# NeighborNet WebApp
-WebApp for grouping people living at identical adresses
+WebApp for grouping people living at identical addresses, by parsing `.csv` files or raw comma separated text.